mgreenw/JumboSmash/src/server/docs/users/create-my-profile.md

 # Create My Profile

 Create a profile for the current user.
 Only allow this if a user has not yet created a profile.
+A user must have a confirmed uploaded photo to create a profile.

 **URL** : `/api/users/me/profile`